The main assets for project finance in Japan are power plants and public infrastructure.

 - business interruption insurance (during operation); and

-- any other insurance statutorily required for the business that the project company conducts.
+- any other insurance statutorily required for the business conducted by the project company.

 VII ENFORCEMENT OF SECURITY AND BANKRUPTCY PROCEEDINGS

-Project finance lenders normally ensure their step-in rights with a combination of (1) security interests created over most of the assets and rights in connection with the project and (2) reservation of rights to assign project-related contracts to the project finance lenders or designated third parties.
-In exercising such step-in rights in case of an event of default, project finance lenders first try to assign the project to a third party designated by the project finance lender with voluntary cooperation by the project company and its sponsors using the pressure of the step-in rights.
+Project finance lenders normally safeguard their step-in rights through a combination of (1) security interests created over most of the assets and rights in connection with the project, and (2) reservation of rights to assign project-related contracts to the project finance lenders or designated third parties.
+In exercising its step-in rights in the event of a default, a project finance lender will first try to assign the project to a third party that it has designated, with voluntary cooperation by the project company and its sponsors using the pressure of the step-in rights.
 If the project company and its sponsors are not cooperative, the project finance lender will unilaterally exercise its step-in rights, which may include foreclosure of security interests.

-Generally, in a bankruptcy proceeding and civil rehabilitation proceeding, secured creditors may still foreclose their perfected security interests outside the bankruptcy or civil rehabilitation proceeding and collect proceeds of foreclosure.
+Generally, in a bankruptcy proceeding or a civil rehabilitation proceeding, secured creditors may still foreclose their perfected security interests outside the bankruptcy or civil rehabilitation proceeding and collect the proceeds of foreclosure.
 However, in a corporate rehabilitation proceeding that is applicable to stock companies (not limited liability companies), secured creditors may not exercise their security interests outside the corporate rehabilitation proceeding.